At CRAE, we offer a range of different ways that you can study with us.

 If you are a prospective doctoral student…

 IMPORTANT: Our standard application process for doctoral students is outlined below.
-However, Anna Remington is currently on maternity leave and Laura Crane is not currently able to accept applications from prospective doctoral students for entry during the 2022-23 academic year (and potentially not for the 2023-24 academic year).
+However, Anna Remington has returned from maternity leave and Laura Crane is not potentially not able to accept applications from prospective doctoral students for the 2023-24 academic year.

 Doctoral programmes at UCL Institute of Education begin in September of each year.
 It can take several months to prepare an application for a doctoral degree, so we would expect prospective students to contact us about a year in advance of when they intend to begin their studies (especially if funding needs to be sought).